General Agentic Planning Through Simulative Reasoning with World Models: Simulative Reasoning for Agentic Planning

 Based on Equations~\ref{eq:trajectory} and \ref{eq:value-function}, we can define the optimal agent $\pi^*_\mu$ in environment $\mu$ as one that maximizes the value function, written formally as below:

 Some simple derivation will show that the optimal agent in state $s_t$ will follow the following decision rule $\pi^*_\mu$ when planning for actions $a_{t:T-1}$:

 In practice, agents often samples promising action candidates using a policy function $\tilde{\pi}$ through the distribution $p_{\tilde{\pi}}(a_t \mid s_t)$.
 Building the optimal agent thus requires capabilities for proposing possible actions ($\tilde{\pi}$), predicting their outcomes ($\mu$), and evaluating goal progress ($r,V$), respectively.
-Note that typical reactive agents that output the next action directly can be seen as taking the first sample from $\tilde{\pi}$ (similar to ``System 1'' in humans which makes fast, instinctive reactions~\cite{kahneman2011thinking}), without simulating and evaluating the outcomes using $\mu$ and $V$ (similar to ``System 2'' responsible for deliberate decision-making).
-In terms of LLM-based agents, this can also be seen as the agent generating a plan using autoregressive LLMs, which has no way of correcting errors during the sampling process.
+Note that typical \textbf{reactive agents} (System~I) that output the next action directly can be seen as taking the first sample from $\tilde{\pi}$, making fast, instinctive reactions~\cite{kahneman2011thinking}, without simulating and evaluating the outcomes using $\mu$ and $V$. \textbf{Simulative reasoning} (System~II), by contrast, performs deliberate decision-making by proposing multiple candidate actions, predicting their consequences, and selecting the best one, which provides opportunities for spotting and correcting errors through the deliberation process.